 Ashton looked at him with a question on his face

-'Spending A LOT of time with Maria isn't chilling,' Shane spoke his mind, 'I sort of liked the old you, that one that liked being a biker,'
+'Spending A LOT of time with Maria isn't chilling,' Shane spoke his mind, 'I sort of liked the old you, that one that was biker,'

-'Don't be silly,' Shane turned to leave, 'See you later, come on Ashton, we've got practice'
+'Don't be silly,' Shane turned to leave, 'Come on Ashton, we've got practice'

 Lincoln continued sauntering towards the gate.
-It was obvious they wanted him to join the hockey team.
+It was obvious what they wanted; him to join the hockey team.
 The last time he played, he got into a fight with the referee, almost costing his former school the title.
 He was sent off.

 The sound of heavy motor bikes shook him from his thought session.
-It was definitely his old bikers group.
+He needed no guessing to tell it was his old bikers group.
 Back in the day, they would ride around Vancouver city giving the police a run for their money and causing chaos.
 It was their Idea of fun.

 'Yo!' the familiar voice of Scott Jenkins called out